@saulgoodgiftco

 That I gave up a job in the tech world to pursue pastry.
 I actually find it more prevalent these days for people to leave their day jobs to pursue kitchen work.

-Where do you get inspiration for new products?
+Where do you get inspiration for chocolate creations?

 What makes the ingredients you source special?